Maddious/RiTA-DiscordBot/README.md

 ## New in 1.1.8
 * Various Security vulnerabilities fixed.
 * Various Spelling mistakes in ReadMe have been corrected.
+* Dev Dependencies core to this bot, the `google-transalte-api` & `google-transalte-token` have been updated

 ## New in 1.1.7
 * Setup on a Raspberry Pi Section.